 Here’s a look at the push block example we just went over.

-Right now, ML-Agents is still in development but it can be downloaded from the Unity GitHub page here.
-Furthermore, since it’s still in development and since the training is done through Python, there are additional things you need to download and setup but the provided tutorials will go through that.
-ML-Agents also includes 15+ example environments, showing many different game types and how those are trained.
+The latest release of ML-Agents can be downloaded from the Unity GitHub page here.
+ML-Agents also includes 17+ example environments, showing many different game types and how those are trained.

 - An Introduction to Unity’s ML-Agents by Tim Bonzon